The Secrets of The Men’s Fragrances

 Despite all these benefits – 80% of men don’t use a fragrance regularly!

-- Eau Fraiche – The most diluted version of fragrance, usually with 1% – 3% perfume oil in alcohol and water.
+- Eau Fraiche – The most diluted version of the fragrance, usually with 1% – 3% perfume oil in alcohol and water.
 Usually lasts for less than an hour.

 - Toilette (Eau de Toilette) – A light spray composition with 5% – 15% pure perfume essence dissolved in alcohol.
 Usually lasts for about 3 hours.